Olivia de Havilland's #Feud Trial Will Be Heard In November

 Virginia Childhood Home Of Jacqueline Kennedy Onassis Is On…

-Ryan Murphy is best known for his series American Horror Story which has become a staple of FX network.
+Ryan Murphy is best known for his series American Horror Story, which has become a staple of the FX network.

 Do you think Olivia de Havilland will win in her Feud trial against Ryan Murphy and FX?